 All water absorbs a lot of energy from the sun, with the amount absorbed directly dependent on how large the body of water is.
 For example, an ocean will absorb more energy than a lake.
-Water releases the energy back into the atmosphere very slowly.
-This is why when you go to the beach, temperatures are generally a few degrees cooler than they are further inland, as the water is taking in much of the heat.
+Water releases the energy back into the surrounding air very slowly.
+This is why when you go to the beach, temperatures are generally a few degrees cooler than they are further inland, as the water takes in much of the heat.

 Concrete absorbs solar energy well, which is why sidewalks tend to get so hot under direct sunlight.
-This is also one reason why concrete is not a popular building material for homes or office spaces.
+Partly for this reason, concrete is not a popular building material for homes or office spaces.
 Painting concrete can make a slight change in solar energy absorption.
 For example, white paint will deflect more light while black paint will absorb more.
-However, the difference is quite minimal, particularly if the concrete is in direct sunlight.
+However, the difference is minimal, particularly if the concrete is in direct sunlight.

 Darker colors tend to absorb more energy from the sun than objects with lighter colors.
-This is why someone wearing a white T-shirt in the summer will find that he is cooler than someone wearing a black or dark-colored shirt.
-Other dark surfaces would include blacktops, paved roads or rooftops.
+Someone wearing a white T-shirt in the summer will find that he is cooler than someone wearing a black or dark-colored shirt.
 This is true of all materials which have dark colors.
+Other dark surfaces include blacktops, paved roads or rooftops.

-Most metals absorb solar energy rather well, as anyone who has touched a car sitting outside in the sun for some time should know, although you may notice that a white car is a tad cooler to the touch than a black car thanks to the lighter color.
-Copper and stainless steel are often used when building objects that are meant to retain the sun's energy, like greenhouses or solar panels.
+Most metals absorb solar energy well, as anyone who has touched a car sitting outside in the sun for some time should know, although you may notice that a white car is a tad cooler to the touch than a black one thanks to the lighter color.
+Building features made of copper, stainless steel or other metals retain the sun's energy.

 Nicole Devlin began her professional writing career in 2002 and currently serves as news editor for a daily newspaper, building on her previous experience as a features and government reporter.
 Devlin also has a background in public relations and marketing.
 She graduated with a bachelor's degree in communications in 2007, with a focus in broadcast journalism.